Healthdirect Free Australian health advice you can count on.

 • Follow any cast-care instructions you receive from your healthcare professional.

-• Once your bone has healed, the cast is taken off using a special saw.
-You should never try to take a cast off yourself.
+• Once your bone has healed, the cast is usually taken off using a special saw — don’t try to take a cast off yourself.

 What is a cast?

-A cast is a hard, protective cover that is wrapped around a broken or fractured bone.
-A cast holds your injured bone in place while it heals.
-Once the bone is held still by the cast, it should heal by itself.
+A cast is a hard, protective cover that is wrapped around a fractured (broken) bone.
+It holds your injured bone in place while it heals.
+When your bone is held still by the cast, it can heal by itself.

 A healthcare professional will put your cast on and take it off.
-While you have a cast, there are important things you should do to care for it.
+While you have a cast, there are important things you should do to look after it.

 How is a cast put on?